-Rain doesn’t happen too often in Southern California, but when it does, I always love the gleam it brings to the garden.
-And literally, too — the wide-spreading patches of volunteer nasturtium vines seem to sparkle with thousands of Swarovski crystals after a good storm.
+Rain didn’t happen too often when I lived in Southern California, but when it did, I always loved the gleam it brought to the garden.
+And literally, too — the wide-spreading patches of volunteer nasturtium vines seemed to sparkle with thousands of Swarovski crystals after a good storm.

 Sometimes the raindrops roll off the leaves, or bounce as soon as they land, but many will pool on the lily pad-like surface and stand still until a breeze blows them away.
 They may even form patterns along the veins, as if Mother Earth just finished bedazzling her blanket of nasturtiums.

 No matter how hard or how much it rains, they just don’t seem to get wet.
 And it left me wondering… are nasturtium leaves waterproof?

 Unlike most leaves in the plant world, water doesn’t spread and soak into a nasturtium leaf; when water hits the surface, the droplet bursts into many smaller droplets that bounce along until they finally settle or fall off.

 It’s an extraordinary adaptation that only a few plants exhibit, the most well-known being the lotus leaf, along with lady’s mantle, prickly pear, and certain cane species.